Abdulla-Alkhulaqui/ST-EXAM/README.md

 --- A. Attribute\
 --- B. Entity\
 --- C. Keys\
---- D. Class
+&check; D. Class

 Q9\
 Which one is not true about the relationship between JTable and the model?\
 --- A. JTable does not contain data\
 --- B. The model can be redefined\
---- C. The model cannot notify JTable of the change\
+&check; C. The model cannot notify JTable of the change\
 --- D. The representation of the model may differ from the data queried by JTable